jan-warchol/cli-tools/lilypond/intro-text.md

 If you have the changed files.
 Look for them in this folder and replace them.

 If you have the patch, let's say that is called *patchX.
-You can run the patch command to change the files:
+You can run the patch command to change the files.
+It will usually be:

-	patch patchX
+	patch <patchX

-	(Usage: patch [OPTION]...
-[ORIGFILE [PATCHFILE]] )
+For some patches you may need to add `-p` option, like `patch -p1 <patchX`.

 You may have to be in the right directory to make this work.
 Hopefully you get it right.